 - Plane tickets – Once the nanny is fully ensconced, it’s SAYONARA, baby!
 For at least a month.
 Daddy needs a daiquiri.

-- The World’s Greatest Sound Machine – One that not only helps the baby sleep, but also drowns out his cries.
-Maybe even converts his crying into pleasing sounds, like, of beer being poured, or of my wife getting up to deal with the kid.
+- The World’s Greatest Sound Machine – One that not only helps the baby sleep but also drowns out his cries.
+Maybe even converts his crying into pleasing sounds, like, beer being poured, or my wife getting up to deal with the kid.
 Just no fucking whales, please.
 NOBODY LIKES THE WHALES.

 - A vasectomy – I strongly suspect it will hurt.
 I am absolutely certain it’s worth it.